LachinFernando/Git-Commands/README.md

 * `git commit --amend or git commit --amend --no-edit` : Adding more changes to your last commit
 * `git push -f origin some_branch` - force push changes
 * `git rebase master` - rebase current checkout branch to local master
-* 'git update-index --assume-unchanged <file name>' - git ommit checking it for changes and presumes that the file has not been changed.
+* `git update-index --assume-unchanged <file name>` - git ommit checking it for changes and presumes that the file has not been changed.